Hmarga/Lands/Abstract.md

 All the countries that are over the reference, have 1 or more Ha per family.
 This means, for example, South Sudan (S.Sudan, bars in light blue first to the left) has a bit more than 4 Ha per family; Niger and Russia are over the 3.

 Additionally,  a small square per region is added with two numbers.
-This is the quantity of countries over (up-arrow) and under (down-arrow) this reference, per region <a href="code_images/ha_ref.ipynb">(code from the barplot below)</a>.
+This is the quantity of countries over (up-arrow) and under (down-arrow) this reference, per region <a href="code_images/ha_ref.ipynb" target="_blank">(code from the barplot below)</a>.
 <img src="images/ha_ref.png" alt="ha_ref" title="ha_ref"/>

 As it's seen in this last histogram, there are 63 countries over the reference.
 The higher value is in Oceania by Australia, that has almost 8HpF; followed by Kasakhstan with a bit more than 6HpF.
 As we can see, there is no regular distribution by geographic region.